apache/lucy-clownfish/runtime/core/Clownfish.md

 Clownfish header files.
 The generated code is compiled with other project code and linked with the Clownfish runtime.

-Clownfish header files have a `.cfh` extensions and define classes used within the Clownfish object system.
+Clownfish header files have a `.cfh` extension and define classes used within the Clownfish object system.
 The object system is implemented in C and supports single inheritance and virtual method dispatch.
 CFC creates a C header file from each Clownfish header containing the C interface to Clownfish